By Eugene, CEO, February 8, 2026

 Use cases (immediate travel, limited project bandwidth, resale-focused buyers)

-Buy pre-built if you need to travel now, want predictable service and warranty coverage, or prefer a lower-friction ownership experience.
-Pre-built vans are also a good choice if resale value and broad market appeal matter to you.
-For couples and families who want turnkey comfort with reliable systems and refined finishes, a pre-built van often delivers the best mix of convenience and usability.
-Anecdotally, couples often tell us they appreciate being able to take a weekend trip the week they buy, then plan upgrades from real experience.
+For couples and families who want turnkey comfort with solid systems and clean finishes, a pre-built van often gives the best mix of ease and use.
+In our experience, couples often tell us they like being able to take a weekend trip the week they buy, then plan changes from real experience.

 Financial picture (upfront cost, warranty value, financing options)